 Mexico is huge.
-Even though my itinerary allowed me to explore just a tiny percentage of it, I had a blast and feel I had a balanced mix of cities, culture, beaches, and history.
+Even though my itinerary only scratched the surface, I had a blast and came back with a genuinely balanced mix of cities, culture, beaches, and history.

-This list compiles exactly that.
-All the things I wish I had known before visiting Mexico.
+I did extensive research before the trip, but it was on the ground that I learned the most.
+This list compiles exactly that: all the things I wish I had known before visiting Mexico.

 🇲🇽 Things to know before traveling to Mexico